syncliteio/SyncLiteLoggerJava/README.md

 {Edge/Desktop/Phone Apps} + {SyncLite Logger} ------> {Staging Storage} ------> { SyncLite Consolidator} -----> {Destination DB/DW/DataLakes}

+SyncLite excels at performing real-time data replication and consolidation from a myriad of sources including edge devices, mobile apps, desktop software, IoT devices, message brokers, and traditional databases.
+It empowers seamless integration into diverse databases, data warehouses, and data lakes.

+More specifically, it enables following scenarios for a wide range of database, data warehouse or a data lakes.

+##Edge/Mobile/Desktop Applications: Build applications effortlessly with SyncLite's edge DB/logger (a lightweight JDBC wrapper over SQLite) and enable real-time transactional data consolidation from thousands of application instances into one or more destinations.

+##IoT Applications: Effortlessly connect hundreds of MQTT brokers (IoT gateways) to one or more destinations.

+##Database Replication/ETL Pipelines: Set up replication, migration, or ETL pipelines from a diverse range of source databases and raw data files into one or more destinations.

 SyncLite is scalable, secure, extensible, fault-tolerant, enabling a wide range of use-cases, including rapidly building smart resource monitors, building native SQL (hot) data stores on top of cloud hosted databases, building data mesh architectures, database migration/replication pipelines, deploying pluggable IoT data stacks, enabling cloud databases at the edge, creating OLTP + OLAP solutions, setting up software telemetry pipelines, among others.

 For more details, check out
 Website : https://www.synclite.io